Wildfire recovery support

 We're here to help

-Find information about power restoration, financial support and the rebuilding process.
-Learn how to keep your family and home safe.
+Learn more about power restoration, financial support and the rebuilding process.

 Once PG&E crews have received permission from first responders to enter an area, they begin the assess, repair and restoration process.